ssarwa/proxmox-home-lab/README.md

 ## Terraform Instructions

-Change the proxmox secret in the script: proxmox-tf main.tf and then apply changes
+Change the proxmox secret in the script: proxmox-tf main.tf and then apply changes Change the required local IP addresses for both Master and correponding worker nodes.
+Change the Proxmox vm number
 ## Ansible script:

 Verify Ansible can communicate with hosts: